FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 ### High Velocity
 Small changes per version!.
 Releases quickly and frequently.
-Artifacts are tested and best version of new build is deployed to prod!.
+Artifacts are tested and best version of new build is deployed to prod! :
+We have test results to make the best decision which and when release.

 ### Others